-Born 5 October 1958, in Amsterdam, The Netherlands.
-Married.
-He has three daughters and a son.
+Born on 5 October 1958 in Amsterdam, the Netherlands, André Kuipers is married with three daughters and a son.
 Enjoys flying, scuba diving, skiing, hiking, travelling and history.

-In 1977, André Kuipers graduated from Van der Waals Lyceum (now Amstel Lyceum), Amsterdam.
-Received a Medical Doctor degree from the University of Amsterdam in 1987.
+In 1977 André graduated from the Van der Waals Lyceum (now the Amstel Lyceum) in Amsterdam.
+André received a Doctor of Medicine degree from the University of Amsterdam in 1987.

 Officer in the Order of Orange-Nassau.

-During his medical studies, André Kuipers worked in the Vestibular Department of the Academic Medical Centre in Amsterdam, The Netherlands, where he was involved in research on the equilibrium system.
+During his medical studies, André worked in the Vestibular Department of the Academic Medical Centre in Amsterdam, the Netherlands, where he was involved in research on the equilibrium system.

-In 1987 and 1988, as an officer of the Royal Netherlands Air Force Medical Corps, he studied accidents and incidents caused by spatial disorientation of pilots of high-performance aircraft.
+In 1987 and 1988, as an officer of the Royal Netherlands Air Force Medical Corps, he studied incidents caused by disorientation in pilots of high-performance aircraft.

 In 1989 and 1990, he worked for the Research and Development department of the Netherlands Aerospace Medical Centre in Soesterberg.
-He was involved in research on the Space Adaptation Syndrome, contact lenses for pilots, vestibular apparatus, blood pressure and cerebral blood flow in both high acceleration conditions in a human centrifuge and in microgravity conditions in aeroplanes.
-In addition, he performed medical examinations of pilots and medical monitoring of human centrifuge training, and gave lessons to pilots on the physiological aspects of flying.
+He was involved in research on the Space Adaptation Syndrome, contact lenses for pilots, vestibular apparatus, blood pressure and cerebral blood flow in both high-acceleration conditions in a human centrifuge and in microgravity conditions in aeroplanes.
+In addition, he performed medical examinations of pilots and monitored human centrifuge training as well as teaching pilots physiological aspects of flying.

-Since 1991, Kuipers has been involved in the preparation, coordination, baseline data collection and ground control of physiological experiments developed by the European Space Agency for space missions.
-In particular, he was a Project Scientist for Anthrorack, a human physiology facility that flew on the D-2 Spacelab mission in 1993, and for two payloads, for lung and bone physiology, that flew on board the Mir space station during the six-month Euromir 95 mission.
+From 1991 André was involved in the preparation, coordination, baseline data collection and ground control of physiological ESA experiments for space missions.
+In particular, he was a project scientist for Anthrorack, a human physiology facility that flew on the Spacelab-D2 mission in 1993, and for two experiments on lung and bone physiology that flew on the Mir space station during the EuroMir-95 mission.

-He was then involved in the development of the Torque Velocity Dynamometer (TVD) that flew on the LMS Spacelab mission in 1996, the Muscle Atrophy Research and Exercise System (MARES), a device used in muscle research on board the Space Station, and an electronic muscle stimulator (PEMS) to be used on astronauts.
+André was then involved in the development of the Torque Velocity Dynamometer that flew on the LMS Spacelab mission in 1996, the Muscle Atrophy Research and Exercise System (MARES) to research muscles on the International Space Station, and an electronic muscle stimulator (PEMS) for astronauts.

-In July 1999, André Kuipers joined the European Astronaut Corps of the European Space Agency, whose homebase is at the European Astronaut Centre (EAC) in Cologne, Germany.
+In July 1999, André joined the ESA’s Astronaut Corps, based at the European Astronaut Centre (EAC) in Cologne, Germany.

-Until the start of preparations for his flight, André supported an active research programme in the field of physiological adaptation to weightlessness in humans.
-He coordinated the European experiments on lung function and blood pressure regulation, using ESA’s specially developed apparatus, the Advanced Respiratory Monitoring System (ARMS), which was launched with the Space Shuttle mission STS-107.
+Until he started training for his spaceflight, André supported a research programme in physiological adaptation to weightlessness in humans.
+He coordinated European experiments on lung function and blood pressure regulation using ESA’s Advanced Respiratory Monitoring System (ARMS), launched on Space Shuttle mission STS-107.

-As he did since 1991 André Kuipers continued to support the ESA parabolic flight campaigns, which are performed twice a year.
-He participated in these flights as an experiment operator, technician, test subject and flight surgeon.
+André continued to support ESA’s parabolic flight campaigns.
+He flew on these flights as an experiment operator, technician, test subject and flight surgeon.

-In 2002, André Kuipers completed ESA’s Basic Training Programme, which is performed at EAC, Cologne, and Yuri A. Gagarin Cosmonaut Training Centre (Star City), near Moscow.
-Basic Training included lessons in science and technology, as well as the systems on board the International Space Station, winter and water survival training and Extra Vehicular Activity (EVA), or 'spacewalk', training.
+In 2002, André completed ESA’s Basic astronaut Training Programme at EAC and the Gagarin Cosmonaut Training Centre near Moscow, Russia.
+His training included lessons on International Space Station systems, winter and water survival training and spacewalk training.

-Since his spaceflight in 2004, Kuipers has performed post flight activities and collateral duties at EAC and ESTEC.
-Collateral duties have included support to ESA payload development, parabolic flight campaigns, healthcare spin-off, as well as to ground support for missions of other ESA astronauts.
-Kuipers also qualified as Eurocom, the crew communicator in Columbus Control Centre (COL-CC) in Munich, Germany.
+After his first spaceflight in 2004, André performed postflight activities and other duties at EAC and ESTEC.
+He supported ESA payload development, parabolic flight campaigns and healthcare spin-offs, as well as offering ground-support for missions of other ESA astronauts.
+André also qualified as a Eurocom, communicating with astronauts from Columbus Control Centre in Munich, Germany.

-In 2005, he was assigned as backup for the first Canadian ISS increment.
-He received training on the US and Russian ISS segments, as well as operator training in robotics and EVA training.
+In 2005, André was assigned as backup for the first Canadian International Space Station increment.
+He received training on the US and Russian Station modules, as well as robotics operator and spacewalk training.

-In December 2002, André Kuipers was assigned as a Flight Engineer for a Soyuz flight to the International Space Station (ISS).
-The DELTA Mission, sponsored by the Dutch government, within the framework of an agreement between ESA and the Russian Federal Space Agency, took place from 19–30 April 2004.
-The flight had three objectives.
-First, the exchange of the Soyuz spacecraft which serves as a ISS crew lifeboat for six months.
-Second, together with André, the new permanent crew was brought up to the Station, in exchange for the old crew, who returned with him to Earth.
-Third, André performed 21 experiments in the field of human physiology, biology, technology and education.
+In December 2002, André was assigned as a Flight Engineer for a Soyuz flight to the International Space Station.
+The DELTA mission was sponsored by the Dutch government in an agreement between ESA and the Russian Federal Space Agency and took place 19–30 April 2004.
+The flight had three objectives: to exchange the Soyuz spacecraft that serves as Space Station lifeboat, to exchange the Station crew and for André to perform 21 experiments in human physiology, biology, technology and education.